TobiasBg/WP-Table-Reloaded/readme.txt

 = Requirements? =

-In short: WordPress 3.1 or higher, the latest version of WordPress is recommended
+In short: WordPress 3.1 or higher, the latest version of WordPress is recommended.

 = Languages and Localization? =